Spopoi/Heckmeck/readme.md

 ---
 # Structure:
-Project strucure is defined like this:
+Project structure is defined like this:
 - main
   - java
     - CLI